Azerbaijan celebrates Day of National Salvation

-Baku.
-15 June.
-REPORT.AZ/ Today, Azerbaijan marks the Day of National Salvation.
-Report recalls, the national leader Heydar Aliyev declared statehood future development strategy at Milli Mejlis's meeting held on June 15, 1993 and that day was included in the history of Azerbaijan as the Day of National Salvation, Azerbaijani statehood got salvation from the threat of extinction.
+Report informs, the nationwide leader Heydar Aliyev declared statehood future development strategy at Milli Mejlis's meeting held on June 15, 1993 and that day was included in the history of Azerbaijan as the Day of National Salvation, Azerbaijani statehood got salvation from the threat of extinction.

 On the same day, at the request of the Azerbaijani people, Heydar Aliyev returned to power for a second time, he was elected the chairman of the Supreme Soviet.
 Thus, long-term tension and confrontation subsided and the country got salvation from the civil war and the danger of fragmentation.
 The philosophy of the national salvation ensured the existence of Azerbaijan and its greatest historical achievement- its independence.